Close Menu

 There are factors that may increase the risk of acute lymphocytic leukemia.
 These factors include:

-• Previous cancer treatment.
-Children and adults who’ve had certain types of chemotherapy and radiation therapy for other kinds of cancer may have an increased risk of developing acute lymphocytic leukemia.
-If you child has leukemia along with low birth weight, read about SSI benefits here.
+- Previous cancer treatment.
+Children and adults who have had certain types of chemo and radiation for other kinds of cancer may have a higher risk of developing acute lymphocytic leukemia.
+If your child has leukemia along with low birth weight, then they may be able to get SSI benefits.

-• Exposure to radiation.
-People exposed to very high levels of radiation, such as survivors of a nuclear reactor accident, have an increased risk of developing acute lymphocytic leukemia.
+- Exposure to radiation.
+People exposed to very high levels of radiation, such as survivors of a nuclear reactor accident, have a higher risk of getting acute leukemia.

-• Genetic disorders.
-Certain genetic disorders, such as Down syndrome, come with a higher risk of acute lymphocytic leukemia.
+- Genetic conditions.
+Certain genetic conditions, such as Down syndrome, also come with a higher risk of acute lymphocytic leukemia.

 ACUTE LEUKEMIA MEETS LISTING 13.06A AND 113.06A